MEng Automotive Engineering

 Careers / Further study

-With green transport technologies being a focus of future transport developments, opportunities for eco-minded automotive engineers are predicted to increase.
+With green transport technologies a focus of future transport developments, opportunities for eco-minded automotive engineers are predicted to increase.
 Many of our graduates go on to work in automotive research and development, design, manufacture and maintenance.

 At UWE Bristol, there are opportunities to become a graduate tutor.
 You could also get involved in world-leading research in our Centre for Transport and Society and Centre for Sustainable Planning and Environments.